StevenMicheletti/poolparty/README.md

 Many files will be produced during the alignment phase.
 Ensure you have enough storage before executing.

 - ##### OUTDIR/OUTPOP_CHRbp.txt
-  - Contains the end position and start position (would should be 1) in basepairs for each  chromosome
+  - Contains the end position and start position in basepairs for each  chromosome

 - ##### OUTDIR/OUTPOP.mpileup
   - Combined filtered bam files, variants only.
 Order of columns is the same as in the order pools are listed in OUTDIR/_names.txt